 - a.
-At meetings of the Board of Directors, priority to speak shall be given to individuals who have not previously spoken, or who have spoken the least, to the item under discussion.

-- b.
-Individuals are limited to two speaking rights for the following:

-- i.
-Main motions
+At meetings of the Board of Directors, priority to speak shall be given to individuals who have not previously spoken, or who have spoken the least, to the item under discussion. - b.
+Individuals are limited to two speaking rights for the following: - i.
+Main motions c.
+The Society shall seek to schedule Board of Directors and General Meetings on dates other than religious holidays.

 - ii.
-Supplemental motions

-- iii.
+Supplemental motions - iii.
 Procedural motions